 So I immediately had another positive happiness factor in my life, just like that.
 As you can see in the graph and table, my happiness ratings increased, since I was able to fight the boredom and frustrations by playing awesome video games.

 You might think it’s silly, but this decision really helped to ease my mind during this period.
 I consider this to be one of the best money I’ve spent.
+In fact, this expense helped me answer if money can buy happiness in my in-depth happiness essay.

 My daily life